MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 ## Install a service from an INF file

 Fabrikam uses a Win32 service to control the the LEDs on the OSR board.
 They view this component as part of the core functionality of the device, so they include it as part of their base INF ([`osrfx2_DCHU_base.inx`]).
-This user-mode service (usersvc) can be added and started declaratively by specifiying the [**AddService**](../install/inf-addservice-directive.md) directive in the INF file :
+This user-mode service (usersvc) can be added and started declaratively by specifying the [**AddService**](../install/inf-addservice-directive.md) directive in the INF file:

 ```
 [OsrFx2_Install.NT]